EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Rome covers the Hungarian election with the attention of someone looking in a mirror.
-ANSA describes an Orbán 'backed into a corner' who 'plays his last cards and cries conspiracy' — a portrait resonating with the Italian populism Rome knows intimately, from Berlusconi to Salvini.
-The framing is of an announced twilight: Orbán is no longer in a position of strength but in survival mode.
-Meloni's Italy, which has navigated between Atlantic loyalty and sympathy for European populists, watches Budapest as a warning: if Orbán falls, the next European 'illiberal' on the list might be closer to Rome than anyone thinks.
+Rome covers the Hungarian elections with the attention of someone looking in a mirror.
+ANSA describes Orbán as 'cornered,' 'playing his last cards and crying conspiracy' — a portrait resonating with Italian populism's habits that Rome knows intimately, from Berlusconi to Salvini.
+The framing is one of announced twilight: Orbán is no longer in a position of strength, he is in survival mode.
+Italy's Meloni, who has navigated between Atlantic loyalty and sympathy for European populists, observes Budapest as a warning: if Orbán falls, the next 'illiberal' on the list could be closer to Rome than one might think.

 Discover how another country covers this same story.